Struggling with Inflammation? These 14 Anti Inflammatory Foods Can Help Naturally

 12. Ginger:

 Ginger contains gingerol that is an anti-inflammatory and an antioxidant.
-It can assist in alleviating the pain in the joints, soreness of muscles as well as inflammation of the digestive system.
+It can help in alleviating the pain in the joints, soreness of muscles as well as inflammation of the digestive system.

 Ginger may be used in our day-to-day life as mentioned below: